Independent Commission SKKG

 Reports

-The Independent Commission SKKG opens its second proceedings to clarify the claims regarding the painting «Campagna» by Arnold Böcklin
+The Independent Commission SKKG opens its third proceedings to clarify the claims regarding the painting «L’eroe morto» by Giovanni Segantini

 With these proceedings, the Independent Commission SKKG is investigating whether the painting was seized as a result of Nazi persecution and whether there are any associated claims by legal successors of the former owner.
 This investigation is based on the research of the SKKG Provenance Research team, and is being carried out in accordance with the Rules of Procedure for the Independent Commission SKKG dated April 24, 2023 (updated: April 15, 2024).